-As the head of the information technology services division, Mr. David Liska is responsible for the strategic direction and ongoing operations of the institute’s computing environment.
-His team’s primary focus is on building and expanding IT capabilities to support science and our missions.
-By focusing on organizational capability, long-term strategy, best practices, and integrated information security, the institute is positioned to move from a single- to a multi-mission environment.
+From 2012 to 2019, he served at the institute as the head of the information technology services division, where he was responsible for the strategic direction and ongoing operations of the institute’s computing environment, including building and expanding IT capabilities to support science and our missions to help the institute move from a single- to a multi-mission environment.

 Before joining the institute, Mr. Liska served as the deputy chief information officer at Johns Hopkins University Applied Physics Laboratory (APL) where he oversaw all aspects of information technology strategy and operations, including software engineering, enterprise applications, networking, security, and service delivery.
 During his tenure at APL, staff morale, use of best practices, inter-departmental relationships, and service performance demonstrated significant and objectively measured improvements.